Skip to content

 Accelerate drug discovery by replacing animal experiments

-Newcells retinal organoids and RPE models are valuable tools for in vitro preclinical selection of new retinal gene therapy vectors.
-They allow rapid in vitro evaluation of the best combination of vector capsid, promoter, and transgene.
-They also enable initial safety and efficacy testing to be carried out using the exact same promoter or gene as those to be used in clinical trials.
-Our retinal models have been validated for their use in screening and selection of optimal adeno-associated viral (AAV) vectors with increased photoreceptor tropism for retinal gene therapy.
+Newcells iPSC derived retinal organoids and RPE models are valuable tools for in vitro preclinical selection of new retinal gene therapy vectors.
+They allow rapid in vitro evaluation of the best combination of vector capsid, promoter, and transgene and also enable initial safety and efficacy testing to be carried out using the exact same human promoter or gene as those to be used in clinical trials.
+Our retinal models provide predictive data and have been validated for their use in screening and selection of optimal adeno-associated viral (AAV) vectors with increased photoreceptor tropism for retinal gene therapy.

 Service outputs